ClaytonFarr/booster-testing-utilities/README.md

 - Updated notes
   - added "Source File Requirements" section with notes about currently required `tid` in commands
   - added notes to "Testing Local Environment" about methods that backup/restore local datastores in `/test/globalSetup.ts`
+- Updated `test-helpers/helper-command`
+  - fix `wasWorkDone` and `wasEventRegistered` methods to utilize a `tid` value manually set in command request

 **04-20-22**